Developing and Maintaining Healthy Lifestyles

 Girls feel empowered to make a difference in the world

-Girl Scout Outreach is a wonderful program for your classroom or community group
+Girl Scouts Outreach is a wonderful program for your classroom or community group

 What does the Outreach Team do?